ocornut/imgui/docs/README.md

 [![Build Status](https://api.travis-ci.com/ocornut/imgui.svg?branch=master)](https://travis-ci.com/ocornut/imgui)
 [![Coverity Status](https://scan.coverity.com/projects/4720/badge.svg)](https://scan.coverity.com/projects/4720)

-_(This library is available under a free and permissive licence, but needs financial support to sustain its continued improvements.
+<sub>(This library is available under a free and permissive licence, but needs financial support to sustain its continued improvements.
 In addition to maintenance and stability there are many desirable features yet to be added.
 If your company is using dear imgui, please consider reaching out.
-If you are an individual using dear imgui, please consider supporting the project via Patreon or PayPal.)_
+If you are an individual using dear imgui, please consider supporting the project via Patreon or PayPal.)</sub>

-Businesses: support continued development via invoiced technical support & maintenance contracts:
+Businesses: support continued development via invoiced technical support, maintenance, sponsoring contracts:
 <br>&nbsp;&nbsp;_E-mail: omarcornut at gmail dot com_

 Individuals/hobbyists: support continued maintenance and development via the monthly Patreon: